 - Safety issues- The Sibley Building is too empty, and there are many security and safety concerns in the area around the building.

-- Room to grow- A significant growth in enrollment means the downtown campus needs better parking, safety and educational features than those offered by the Sibley Building -- even a rehabilitated Sibley Building.
+- Room to grow- The downtown campus needs better parking, safety and educational features than those offered by the Sibley Building -- even a rehabilitated Sibley Building.

 Q. Why not have all MCC students attend the Brighton Campus?

-- The MCC Brighton Campus doesn’t have the capacity to accommodate the nearly 3000 students who currently attend the downtown campus.
+- The MCC Brighton Campus doesn't have the capacity to accommodate the thousands of students who currently attend the downtown campus.

-- According to SUNY space standards, Brighton Campus classroom space is already oversubscribed by 30 percent.
-Adding on to the Brighton Campus would further strain campus infrastructure (most obviously parking) and likely cost more than purchasing existing space in the downtown area.
+- Adding on to the Brighton Campus would further strain campus infrastructure (most obviously parking) and likely cost more than purchasing existing space in the downtown area.